Maybe I'll Come Home in the Spring

 Maybe I'll Come Home in the Spring is a 1971 American made-for-television drama film directed by Joseph Sargent and starring Sally Field, Eleanor Parker, Jackie Cooper, Lane Bradbury and David Carradine.
 The film premiered as the ABC Movie of the Week on February 16, 1971.

 Plot

-Denise "Dennie" Miller is a teenage runaway who returns to her parents' suburban home after a year of living on the streets as a hippie.
+Denise "Dennie" Miller is a teenage runaway who returns to her parents' Ed and Claire's suburban home after a year of living on the streets as a hippie.
 Her younger sister, Susie, is following in her footsteps, wanting the idealistic hippie life but making some rash decisions in the process.
 Dennie's life – before she left, and during her time as a runaway, with her hippie boyfriend, Flack – is shown in flashbacks.
 While the challenges of her return to a "normal" life unfold, Dennie has difficulty determining if she has made the right choice coming back.
 When Flack shows up to try to win her back, Dennie sends him away, choosing to stay in suburbia.
 As Flack leaves Los Angeles, Susie is seen on the street hitchhiking, having chosen to run away.